 As an individual, I have always challenged myself to go beyond the norm.
-Growing up in Kosovo, I had a hard time fighting off the stereotypes regarding nationality, religion and in some cases women rights.
-Being raised in a conservative society which does not embrace change, I encouraged myself to explore other means of breaking out of the cycle – education.
+Growing up in Kosovo, a developing country in the heart of Southeast Europe, I encouraged myself to explore means of breaking out of the cycle – education.

 As Nelson Mandela once stated, “Education is the most powerful weapon which you can use to change the world” – in this case, my destiny.
 As I received the acceptance letter from Imperial College Business School to the MSc Investment & Wealth Management programme, I decided to look upon the past difficulties as fuel to ignite my ambition and embarked upon a life-changing journey.